Unlock and Upgrade

 Pearson Correlation A test used to indicate whether a relationship between two variables exists, and if one does, index how strong that relationship is.

-Regression A test used to examine whether one or more variables are associated with (or colloquially speaking, predicts) a particular outcome variable.
+Regression Regression is a test used to examine whether one or more variables are associated with (or colloquially speaking, predicts) a particular outcome variable.

 In contrast, non-parametric tests do not make the same assumptions about normality as parametric tests.
 When graphed, a non-parametric distribution does not look like a bell shape and typically has most of the scores closer to one end of the distribution.
 To address non-normality, non-parametric tests work by assigning each datapoint ranks and then analysing those.
 Common non-parametric inferential statistics include: